NasKar2/freenas-iocage-other/README.md

 TORRENTS_LOCATION="torrents"
 ```
 ## Install Transmission in fresh Jail

+# Prerequisites

+If you are going to going to use the vpn, you will need add a preinit task in the webui to run the following command as well as run it once before you setup the jail.
+This adds a rule to the default devfs_ruleset applied to all iocage jails to allow them to access tun devices.
+devfs rule -s 4 add path 'tun*' unhide

 Will install as user transmission and the script will change it to media

 The script will add in this example 192.168.5.* to the rpc-whitelist so transmission can be accessed from your network.